kristopolous/js-copypasta/README.md

 # addTrigger

 ## Purpose
 This is similar to a `$(document).ready` in jQuery.
-This is important because many libraries and roll-your-owns do it wrong.
+This author has seen many DIY implementations with subtle timing bugs.

-For instance, this was recently (Feb 2016) found in Volusion code (irrelevant parts removed)
+For instance, here is one recently (Feb 2016) found in Volusion:

-      var volusionDocReadyMethods = [];

       function volusionDocReady(callback) {
         volusionDocReadyMethods.push(callback);